dataformsjs/dataformsjs/docs/jsx-loader.md

   * IE 11
   * Safari iOS

-It also works and is tested with React alternative libaries such as Preact.
+In addition to React it also works and is tested with the React alternative libary Preact.

 The `jsxLoader.js` script is very small to download (5.1 kB - min and gzip) and compiles code very fast (often in milliseconds for each JSX script).